aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLTM in C++ Applications" h2="Convert EPUB to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+EPUB is a popular file format for e-books, and XLTM is a Microsoft Excel template file format.
+Converting EPUB to XLTM can be useful for creating a template for an e-book, or for creating a spreadsheet from the content of an e-book.

-Converting EPUB to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total Helps for EPUB to XLTM Conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert EPUB to XLTM in a two-step process.
+In the first step, Aspose.PDF for C++ can be used to export EPUB to XLSX.
+Then, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert XLSX to XLTM.
+This process is simple and efficient, and can be used to quickly and easily convert EPUB to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}